 Welcome!
 I am an Assistant Professor of Political Science at Colgate University.
+I am also an incoming Co-Editor of International Studies Perspectives.
 My research investigates the impact of individual leaders on international security and foreign policy.
 More specifically, I am interested in how the behavior and characteristics of individuals affect the onset of interstate conflict, as well as how leaders use the tools of coercion to pursue their foreign policies.
 My research specialties include elite decision-making, reputation for resolve, coercion and deterrence, political psychology, foreign policy, and experimental methods.

 For more information about my research, please see my CV or visit my research page.
 If you are interested in learning more about my research or teaching please contact me at: dlupton [at] colgate [dot] edu.
 Follow me on Twitter: @ProfLupton.